resampling-stats/resampling-with/README.md

 ## Initial port checklist

 * Check sections.
-* Import any broken figures from original PDF, maybe using Inkscape.
-See `probability_theory_1a.Rmd` for an example.
 * Fix any tables — but see below - are they auto-generated?
 Search for `ketable` in `intro.Rmd` for an example.
 * `git rm` any now-unused `.png` files.